abbasmir12/ghRadar/README.md

 ---

-## 🌟 What is GitHub Radar?
+## 🌟 What is ghRadar?

-GitHub Radar is a **next-generation GitHub analytics platform** that transforms how developers explore, analyze, and compare GitHub profiles and repositories.
+ghRadar is a **next-generation GitHub analytics platform** that transforms how developers explore, analyze, and compare GitHub profiles and repositories.
 Built with modern web technologies, it provides deep insights through beautiful visualizations, comprehensive analytics, and intelligent comparison tools.

 ### 🎯 **Core Mission**
 Empower developers, recruiters, and tech enthusiasts with **actionable insights** from GitHub data through intuitive visualizations and comprehensive analytics.